 1. What attracted you to apply for this position?

-By asking this question you, as the interviewer, should be able to gauge in your conversations with the job seeker the enthusiasm that they have for the position and if they have a true desire for the role.
+By asking this question you, as the interviewer, should be able to gauge if job seeker has an enthusiasm for the job opening or if they just applied blindly to the position.

-You could also review the experience they shared in their resume with the job position and ask them how they would react to specific situations.
-From this, you should be able to gauge if they are the right fit.
+You could also review the experience in their resume with the job opening and ask them how they would react to specific situations.

 2. What steps do you take when making decisions?